-This is a good time to start living a frugal life.
-Living a frugal life will help you to learn to live within your means.
+This is an excellent time to start living a frugal life.
+Living a cheap life will help you to learn to live within your means.

-Few things if done consistently saves you lot of money.
-Buying grocery with a strict list, cooking food from scratch, not buying everything from a brand, cutting your grocery bill, energy bills all add up at the end.
+Few things, if done consistently, save you a lot of money.
+For example, buying groceries with a strict list, cooking food from scratch, not buying everything from a brand, cutting your grocery bill, and energy bills all add up.

-These are really simple habits or you can say it is being mindful of your living and spending, but they have a tremendous effect on finances.
+These are straightforward habits, or you can say they are mindful of your living and spending, but they have a tremendous effect on finances.

 - 35 fun activities to do on a No spend a month